appsemble/appsemble/docs/guide/storage.md

 a flow page with [retain-flow-data](/docs/reference/app#-flow-page-definition-retain-flow-data) set to `false`.

-There is also an `Internal Storage` which loads any data automatically stored within.
-Data can only be persisted to Internal Storage by switching pages in a flow with flow actions.
+There is also another form of app storage called `Page Storage`, which automatically loads data into blocks when switching pages.
+Data can only be persisted to Page Storage by switching pages in a flow with flow actions.
+This is how flow pages keep track of the data filled into a form when switching to the next step.

-> Note: Both the `App Storage` and the `Internal Storage` are effected by the `retainFlowData` prop.
+> Note: Both the `App Storage` and the `Page Storage` are effected by the `retainFlowData` prop.